RsyncProject/rsync/rsync.1.md

     See the [`--max-size`](#opt) option for a description of how SIZE can be specified.
 The default suffix if none is given is bytes.

-    Beginning in 3.2.3, a value of 0 specifies no limit.
+    Beginning in 3.2.7, a value of 0 is an easy way to specify SIZE_MAX (the largest limit possible).

     You can set a default value using the environment variable [`RSYNC_MAX_ALLOC`](#) using the same SIZE values as supported by this